hazaarlabs/hazaar-mvc/docs/reference/configs.md

 ### app.maxload

 If this directive exists it will activate load average protection.
-When the application executes it will check the 1 minute load average and if it is greater than this number Hazaar will return a 503 Too Busy HTTP response.
+When the application executes it will check the 1 minute load average and if it is greater than this number the application will return a 503 Too Busy HTTP response.

 ```
 app.maxload = 3.00